 After a moment of silence, they said:

 That would kill my eyes.

 I would want to go back in the cave because it is too frightening outside.

-I wouldn’t know what to think.
+And I wouldn’t know what to think.

 I would feel totally terrified and overstimulated.

-I would be confused.
+And I would be confused.

 I would want to go back and tell the other prisoners there is a world outside of the cave.

 We have seen a rise in sexism, racism, prejudice, bullying, and fear-mongering in our current political situation.
 All of these character traits have something in common: close-mindedness and a lack of empathy and compassion.
 When we fear-monger and bully we do not want to behold, wonder, and understand the world.
-We wish to dominate and control it in order to make it fall in line with our agenda.
+Rather, we wish to dominate and control it in order to make it fall in line with our agenda.
 Control and domination have no room for wonder.

 In such a political climate, we need wonder more than ever.